difuse-dartmouth/sociology-health-outcomes/README.md

 The folder *completed_module* contains all of the module components.

-The *components* subfolder contains ...
+The *components* subfolder contains links to assignment materials.

-The *data* subfolder contains ...
+The *data* subfolder contains csv files with all the data used in the module.

-The *logistics* subfolder contains ...
+The *logistics* subfolder contains course information relevant to the module.